Products

 Trientine vs. Other Copper Chelators:

-• D-Penicillamine - First-line chelator for many years, but associated with significant side effects including hypersensitivity reactions, bone marrow suppression, kidney problems, and paradoxical neurological worsening in some patients
+• D-Penicillamine: First-line chelator for many years, but associated with significant side effects including hypersensitivity reactions, bone marrow suppression, kidney problems, and paradoxical neurological worsening in some patients

-• Trientine (Trilawil) - Alternative chelator with generally better tolerability profile, often used when patients cannot tolerate penicillamine or as initial therapy, particularly in patients with neurological symptoms
+• Trientine (Trilawil): Alternative chelator with generally better tolerability profile, often used when patients cannot tolerate penicillamine or as initial therapy, particularly in patients with neurological symptoms

-Zinc salts work differently than chelators - they block copper absorption from the intestines and are often used for maintenance therapy after initial chelation, or in presymptomatic patients.
+Zinc Therapy: Zinc salts work differently than chelators — they block copper absorption from the intestines and are often used for maintenance therapy after initial chelation, or in presymptomatic patients.

 Clinical Efficacy and Studies